smadan20/single-cell-marker-gene-detection/README.md

 # Marker gene detection in scRNA-seq data

-MAGE-SELECT (MArker GEne SELECTion):a method for detecting cell type specific marker genes from scRNA-seq data.
+MAGE-SELECT (MArker GEne SELECTion): a method for detecting cell type specific marker genes from scRNA-seq data.

 The analysis can be found in MAGE-select.ipynb